 1957 The range was extended and two scooters were added.
 These had 147cc or 197cc Villiers engines.
 The original moped was joined by one with rear suspension.
 There was also a Hercules motorcycle with a 200cc Ilo engine.
 During the year, the Sport model moped was added, but this was more of a motorcycle as it had three speeds.
 In the September of that year, distribution shifted to BP Scooters of Wolverhampton and the machines were then sold under the Prior name.

-In 1957 Kieft added two more scooters to the product range, powered by a 147 c.c. or a 197 c.c.
-Villiers engine, and also a 200cc scooter.
+In 1957 Kieft added two more scooters to the product range, powered by a 147cc and 197cc Villiers engines, and later a 200cc Sachs-powered scooter.
 It is thought that only a few of the later models were produced.

 Kieft had long been asscociated with the Pamax brand, and went on to built Kieft Climax sports cars.

-In 1957 Kieft became involved with the DKR project - the initials are those of Day, Robinson and Kieft.
+In 1957 Kieft became involved with the DKR project - the initials are those of Day, Kieft, and Robinson.